Dog Shampoo Ingredient Database? Ingredients To Look For Or Avoid In Dog Shampoo

 While the four ingredients above are some of the best to include in your dog shampoo, there are a few other ingredients that are also beneficial.
 Based on my experience, these ingredients can enhance your dog’s grooming routine:

 - Tea Tree Oil: Known for its antiseptic and antifungal properties, tea tree oil is great for dogs with skin infections or fungal conditions.
-However, it must be used in small amounts, as it can be toxic in high concentrations.
+However, it must be used sparingly, as it can be toxic at high concentrations.

 - Neem Oil: This oil is perfect for dogs who suffer from insect bites or skin infections.
 It has anti-inflammatory properties and helps soothe itching caused by flea infestations.